-Reassessed: The removal of any finding not attributable to corrective actions (e.g., management has re-evaluated and determined a material weakness does not meet the criteria for materiality or is redefined as more correctly classified under another heading (e.g., section 2 to a section 4 and vice versa).
+Reassessed: The removal of any finding not attributable to corrective actions (e.g., management has reevaluated and determined a finding does not meet the criteria for materiality or is redefined as more correctly classified under another heading (e.g., Section 2 to a Section 4 and vice versa)).

-Ending Balance: The agency's year-end balance.
+Ending Balance: The agency's year-end balance of material weaknesses.

-II.5.8 IPIA (as amended by IPERA and IPERIA) Reporting Details
+II.5.8.
+IPIA (as amended by IPERA and IPERIA) Reporting Details